anderfernandes/astral-docs/blog/_posts/2018-1-8-improvements-to-alpha-1.md

 <img src="/assets/images/alpha-1-sales-update.png" class="ui image" />

-The past few weeks have been really exciting to me as I keep on building this system.
+The past few months have been really exciting to me as I keep on building this system.
 I am very thankful for what I have learned and the support I have been getting from my coworkers and loved ones.
 Let's go over some of the improvements we have added as of today:

 1. (Admin) Dashboard shows more detailed information on the "Feed" section.
 2. (Admin) The user interface elements in Calendar and Events have been improved.
 You can now, for example, change the calendar view: